- 3-4 pound beef tenderloin, 10 inches long (the thick end of a whole tenderloin)

 Put in CanCooker Rack and place the whole tenderloin, toothpick-side-up, in the

 CanCooker.
 Place the sliced onion, garlic cloves, and rosemary sprigs on top of it.

-Whisk in the balsamic vinegar and mustard into the sugar until there are no clumps.
+Whisk in the soy sauce and mustard into the sugar until there are no clumps.